List of Transformers film series cast and characters: The Fallen

-The Fallen (voiced by Tony Todd in the film, James Arnold Taylor in the second video game), formerly Megatronus Prime, is the main antagonist of the Transformers: Revenge of the Fallen movie.
-A rogue Prime of the Dynasty of Primes, the Fallen is the founder and first of the Decepticons, and Megatron's mentor.
+The Fallen (voiced by Tony Todd in the film, James Arnold Taylor in the second video game), formerly Megatronus Prime, is the overarching antagonist of the Transformers: Revenge of the Fallen movie.
+A rogue Prime of the Dynasty of Primes, the Fallen is the founder and first of the Decepticons, and Megatron's master.

 In 17,000 B.C., the Fallen and his brothers set out into the universe, seeking distant suns to harvest to create Energon by building Star Harvesters.
 In defiance of the Primes' rule, Never destroy a planet with life, the Fallen sets about building a Star Harvester on Earth, which would destroy both the planet and its sun.
 To do this, he steals the Matrix of Leadership – the only thing that can turn on such a machine – but his brothers stop him, retrieve the Matrix, and hide it from him.
 Years after his betrayal, he is found on the Nemesis, which had crash-landed on one of Saturn's moons, in suspended animation.
 He can open Space Bridges at will and has telekinesis, powers that are restricted to the original Dynasty of Primes.
 He wields a void scepter as a melee weapon.
 In the film, the Fallen seeks to invade the Earth with an army of Decepticons and activate the Star Harvester for an alternative Energon source, as well as get revenge on humanity and the Autobots.
 He lands on Earth and uses the Earth's telecommunications grid (being hijacked by Megatron and Soundwave) to force the humans to hand over Sam Witwicky to guide the Decepticons to the Matrix of Leadership.
 In the final battle, the Fallen steals the Matrix from a revived Optimus Prime and starts up the Star Harvester.
 As the Star Harvester charges, Jetfire sacrifices himself to let Optimus use his components.
 After Ratchet and Jolt fuse Optimus with Jetfire's weaponry, Optimus Prime destroys the Star Harvester and the Fallen is killed by Optimus Prime who tears off his face (which reveals his skull) and crushes his spark.